 - You can replace the collard greens in this recipe with kale, Swiss chard, or spinach.

 - The jalapeño pepper is optional in this salad.
+Replace it with a red bell pepper for a milder pepper flavor and more color.

 Tips and Techniques:

-- Black eyed peas don't require soaking as other dried beans, as some legumes do, though soaking does help to soften them and slightly reduces the cooking time required to make them tender.
+- Black-eyed peas don’t require soaking as other dried beans, as some legumes do, though soaking does help to soften them and slightly reduces the cooking time required to make them tender.

-- Increase the cooking time to 1 hour 30 minutes if you didn't soak the peas beforehand.
+- Increase the cooking time to 1 hour and 30 minutes if you didn’t soak the peas beforehand.

 - You can prepare the garlic-ginger vinaigrette 7 to 10 days ahead and store it in a covered container in the refrigerator.